jonasbn/pxy-redirect-ow-function/README.md

 # pxy-redirect-ow-function

-This is an experimental serverless implementation of the [pxy-redirect service][SERVICE] I created for deployment on [DigitalOcean][DO].
+This is an experimental serverless implementation of the [pxy-redirect service][SERVICE] I have created for deployment on [DigitalOcean][DO].

 It's goal is to take a short URL following a required format and redirect to the designated URL.